toino8/KERMIT-Internship/README.md

 Only if you want to modify the Twitter Webscraping :
 Before running any code, ensure that you have the Chrome WebDriver installed.
 You can download it from [here](https://storage.googleapis.com/chrome-for-testing-public/125.0.6422.76/win64/chromedriver-win64.zip).
 Additionally, make sure that Google Chrome is installed on your machine.

+For Reddit,
+If you wanna run the code as it is without anylyzing any data or specifying any theme, here is a Wetransfer link with the data pre-analyzed : https://we.tl/t-YhZfu4nTDU.
+The folder you downloaded should be placed in the main directory.

-For Reddit, while I am not sure that I can provide you the analyzed data to avoid you lacking of time , or if you want to personalize the analysis by specifying different keywords on a theme or a different theme, go on https://academictorrents.com/details/56aa49f9653ba545f48df2e33679f014d2829c10 and download it with a torrent client, then don't forget to specify the subreddit of the country you want , for example type France and select france_sumbissions and france_comments, then you take the two zst files and put it in a folder with the name of the country in Data/RedditData/Torrented/{country}
+If you want to personalize the analysis by specifying different keywords on a theme or a different theme, go on https://academictorrents.com/details/56aa49f9653ba545f48df2e33679f014d2829c10 and download it with a torrent client, then don't forget to specify the subreddit of the country you want , for example type France and select france_sumbissions and france_comments, then you take the two zst files and put it in a folder with the name of the country in Data/RedditData/Torrented/{country}.

 ### Environment Variables